tudny/tudny/README.md

 ### 👨‍💻 My experience ...
 - Starting from summer 2023 I am a **Software Engineer** (Analyst) at **Goldman Sachs** in Risk Division.
-  - Full stack engineer.
+  - Full stack engineer - `Java` / `React`
-  - Currently working with cluster computing and big data.
+  - Worked with cluster computing and big data.

 - During summer 2022 I was a **Software Engineer** intern at **Goldman Sachs** in Risk Division.
   - Collecting Prometheus metrics, building Grafana dashboards, defining SLOs and alerts for Credit Risk Infrastructure.